FCSLab/torpor/README.md

 #### 2. Experiments

 This section covers major experiments for single-node evaluation of our paper.
-We summarize the steps to per each experiment in  `evaluation` .
+We summarize the steps to conduct each experiment in  `evaluation` .

 - Latencies with GPU remoting and model swapping (Table 4) [link](evaluation/table4)
 - GPU remoting breakdown (Figure 6)  [link](evaluation/figure6)